Present

 The Now

 The brain uses a short-term memory for all of this.
-This memory last for about 3 seconds and this ultimately determines the amount of time our brain has available to model the present.
-So the present we perceive is the three seconds that have just passed.
+This memory lasts for about three seconds and ultimately determines how much time our brain has to model the present.

 Camperduin, The Netherlands, 2023, Palm PVG100